Wednesday, 17th January 2018

 “Go on, then—have a guess.”

 Jean studied him more carefully now, her eyes tracing the subtle nuances of his features.
-His striking jet-black hair was artfully tousled, framing his face, providing a sharp contrast to his flawless, pale complexion but not lacking warmth.
+His striking jet-black hair was artfully tousled, framing his face and providing a sharp contrast to his flawless, pale complexion but not lacking warmth.
 His eyes were dark, almond-shaped, and there was a stillness to him, but it was the kind that made you feel like he was cataloguing everything, quietly deciding what to care about and what to discard.

-“Fully Chinese?” she guessed.
+“Full Chinese?” she guessed.

 Oscar pulled a face.

-“Ugh, wrong.
+“Miles off.
 I’m mixed—half white.”

 “Danish.”